 Try deleting the cache of the Google Play Store application.
 If this doesn’t work, delete all the Play Store application data, but please be advised that this will consequently delete all the settings that you’ve already made.
 As a last resort, remove your Google account, restart the device and enter it again.

-Google Play - Error 403
+Google Play Store Error Code 403

-The download is impossible and the request is ''forbidden''.
+The download is impossible and the request is 'forbidden'.
 This usually happens when two Google accounts are used to buy applications on one device.

 Another solution would be get erase your entire search history which you can do in the Play Store itself by choosing the settings button.
 Next, select Clear search history.

 Try creating a new Google account and using it instead for the Play Store.
 Go to the Google Play, and select the menu button again.
 Then select accounts and choose the new Gmail account.
-Then re-install the app.
+Then reinstall the app.

-Google Play - Error 492
+Google Play Store Error Code 492

 It’s impossible to install an application due to the Dalvik cache.